smarttdm/ebaas.github.io/_posts/2017-5-3-FormInitializationAutoFill.markdown

 this.Instance.SetValue("Progress", 0);
 {% endhighlight %}

-where:
+where the code
+{% highlight ruby %}
 this.Instance.SetValue(attributeName, attributeValue)
+{% endhighlight %}

-The line above is a way of setting a value to an attribute of an instance currently loaded in a form.
+is a way of setting a value to an attribute of an instance currently loaded in a form.
 The CurrentDate is a built-in function for getting Today’s date, and CurrentUser for getting the user who opens the form.
 Fig. 2 shows the editor containing the code.

 <img src="{{'/assets/img/2017-05-03-Fig2.png' | prepend: site.baseurl }}" alt="">